ammeyjohn/angular-dropdown-tree/README.md

 # angular-dropdown-tree

-angular-dropdown-tree is an Angular component that nest the jsTree to bootstrap dropdown.
+angular-dropdown-tree is an Angular component that nested jsTree to bootstrap dropdown.

 ## Features